October 24, 2022MAINTENANCE

 Use a simple spreadsheet or FMS platform to document the following information about each asset under your care:

 - Serial number

 Once you have a working inventory list, you’re ready to assess particular maintenance and replacement requirements.
-This information can be found in the manufacturer’s guidelines.
+You can find this information in the manufacturer’s guidelines.
 A good FMS platform will cross-reference your asset database with your preventive maintenance scheduling.
 Not only does this feature streamline the facility management process, but it also provides insightful analytics that promote more cost-effective decision-making.

 Want to read more about tracking facilities assets?

 Obviously, no two facilities are completely alike.
 You might manage a commercial office, a plant, or a government building.
 Each of these properties will have overlapping needs, while simultaneously requiring distinct PM checklists.
-However, most facilities PM checklists can be broken into these zones:
+However, you can break most facilities’ PM checklists into these zones:

 - Lawn Maintenance

 - Building Exterior